Patient relations

 WS2 9PS

-After your complaint has been received you will receive a written acknowledgement within three working days and may also receive a telephone call to discuss how you would like your complaint to be resolved.
+After your complaint has been received you will receive a written acknowledgement within three working days.

 If you would like someone from an independent organisation to help you with your formal complaint and feel it would be helpful, you can contact the NHS Complaints Advocacy Service.
 This service is open to all Walsall residents and can provide advice and assistance with your complaint.
 They can be contacted on 0300 456 2370 or by email.